NuGet/Home/proposed/2021/PackageNamespaces.md

 </packageNamespaces>
 ```

-If a user would like to support namespaces on different package sources, they can repeat this process for each source.
+Repeat this process for all sources.
+When using package namespaces, every source should have a list of namespaces.
 A user may also pin a specific package id instead of the complete namespace.
 Specific ids take precedence over the namespaces.